nihlaeth/Puppet-slackpkg/README.md

 To do
 ===================

-* Make the query function actually return a list of installed packages (this will fix ensure=>absent)
-* Have the remove function check if the package is at 'latest'.
+* Have the remove function get package name from pkglist.
 * Add -batch and -default-answer=y arguments so the slackpkg configuration does not need modification.